 The Goddess – Carmina Burana!

-Carl Orff’s authorized version for two pianos & percussion
+Carl Orff’s authorized chamber version for choir, 2 pianists, percussion & soloists

 True Concord Choir, Soloists & Chamber Players

 Simple Melodies — Pulsing Rhythms